 According to Glassdoor, Executive Chefs make between $22,000 and $68,000 per year.
 Chefs in a 5 star, luxury environment can earn up to $100,000 per year.
 Some celebrity chefs earn much more than the national average.

 A sous chef is second in command in a professional kitchen.
 The sous chef holds almost as much responsibility as the executive chef, or even more in terms of duties.
 The sous chef is often responsible for managing the rest of the kitchen staff and executing the menu to the executive chef’s specifications.
 Proving yourself as an excellent sous chef is usually the last step before securing a position as an executive chef.

 Culinary School Orlando

 Located near Orlando, FL, Lake Technical College is one of the best culinary schools in the area.
 Our Culinary Arts program boasts a high graduation and employment rate, preparing you to immediately begin your career in restaurants, resorts, hospitals, cruise ships, and more.
 Our hands-on culinary class curriculum and pastry school classes ensure you have the skills to put your passion into practice.
-If you are in Central Florida searching for “Chef School”, “Cooking School” or “Culinary Schools Near Me”, call us at (352) 589-2250 or apply online to get started today.
+If you are in Central Florida searching for “Chef School”, “Cooking School” or “Culinary Schools Near Me”, call us at (352) 589-2250opens phone dialer or apply online to get started today.